investindex/Vocab/README.md

 The books Larry Swedroe co-authored on [retirement](https://libgen.rs/search.php?req=Swedroe+Grogan+Your+Complete+Guide+to+a+Successful+and+Secure+Retirement&open=0&res=25&view=simple&phrase=1&column=def) and [factor investing](https://libgen.rs/search.php?req=Berkin+Swedroe+Your+Complete+Guide+to+Factor-Based+Investing&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def) are useful, detailed guides.

 A common recommendation for beginner investors is _The Simple Path to Wealth_ by J.L.
 Collins (and his series of blog posts [here](https://jlcollinsnh.com/stock-series/)).
 I don't recommend this reading.
 The book has, in my view, an irrational antagonism toward debt, highlighting lack of debt as a pillar of building wealth.
 (I suggest a more [balanced approach](https://github.com/investindex/Guidelines#debt-and-investment) to paying off debt.)
-The book also makes a few basic factual errors, perpetuating the [myth](https://github.com/investindex/Risk#f5) that the US stock market did not recover from the Great Depression until the 1950s, as well as claiming that stocks are "a pretty good inflation hedge".
-Note that an asset class which outperforms inflation globally over the long run is not necessarily a hedge against inflation; it must reliably respond positively to inflation in order to be a hedge, which stocks do not.
-Aside from these flaws, it offers boilerplate buy-and-hold advice that can be found in many other places.
+The book also makes a few basic factual errors.<sup id="fn1">[[1]](#f1)</sup> Aside from these flaws, it offers boilerplate buy-and-hold advice that can be found in many other places.

 &nbsp;